 Here we are modeling only the persistent entities that the application must maintain over time.
-Typically they will be store in a relational database. ed http://logisticsglobal.blogspot.ch/2012/07/what-is-entity-relationship-diagram-erd.html
+Typically they will be stored in a relational database.

 Software models express architecture and design

 The Unified Modeling Language (UML) offers various diagrams to describe software designs, architectures, and requirements models.
 This is a class diagram describing a small part of the Eclipse development environment.